Yi people

-The Yi or Nuosu people (Nuosu: ꆈꌠ, /ii/; see also § Names and subgroups) are an ethnic group in southern China.
+The Yi or Nuosu people (ꆈꌠ, /ii/; 彝族 (Yízú); see also § Names and subgroups) are an ethnic group in southern China.
 Numbering nine million people, they are the sixth largest of the 55 ethnic minority groups recognized by the Chinese government.
 They live primarily in rural areas of Sichuan, Yunnan, Guizhou, and Guangxi, usually in mountainous regions.
 The Liangshan Yi Autonomous Prefecture is home to the largest population of Yi people within China, with two million Yi people in the region.
 In neighbouring Vietnam, as of 2019, there are 4,827 Lô Lô people (a subgroup of the Yi) living in the Hà Giang, Cao Bằng, and Lào Cai provinces, in the country's north.

 The Yi speak various Loloish languages, closely related to Burmese.
 The prestige variety is Nuosu, which is written in the Yi script.

 Location

 Of the more than 9 million Yi people, over 4.5 million live in Yunnan Province, 2.5 million live in southern Sichuan Province and 1 million live in the northwest corner of Guizhou Province.
 Nearly all the Yi live in mountainous areas, often carving out their existence on the sides of steep mountain slopes far from the cities of China.

 The altitudinal differences of the Yi areas directly affect the climate and precipitation of these areas.
 These striking differences are the basis of the old saying that "The weather is different a few miles away" in the Yi area.
 Yi populations in different areas are very different from one another, making their living in completely different ways.